-...you can always count on ... some kind of big scandal.
-It just is like that; something is going to happen.
-And when I went in to that office I assumed there was going to be a blizzard.
+... you can always count on ... some kind of big scandal.
+It's like that; something is going to happen.
+When I took that office, I assumed there was going to be a blizzard.
 What I didn't realize was that there would be a hundred-year snow in the form of Iran-Contra.
-You don't know those things.
-I knew there would be something that was really going to take my time and for the last six months I was there it was virtually all Iran-Contra.
-I just couldn't get away from it.
+You don't know those things in advance.
+The last six months was virtually all Iran-Contra.
+I couldn't escape it.
 (Wallison interview, p.
-33)
+24)